 Richard H. Adams,

-To send flowers in memory of Richard H. Adams, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Richard H. Adams, please visit our Heartfelt Sympathies Store.

 Age 84, passed away peacefully on Monday, October 14, 2019 in his home on Seneca Lake in Hector.